 - Yearly Sales Threshold – They have a yearly threshold on sales for each plan.
 If you reach that threshold then you’re upgraded to the next plan.
 This may increase costs as your business grows.

 BigCommerce is an incredibly powerful yet very user-friendly eCommerce platform.
 It’s a SaaS eCommerce platform, but with their BigCommerce WordPress plugin, you can have the best of both worlds.

 It takes away the pains of scaling your hosting requirements as your business grows.
 At the same time, you don’t have to worry about security, performance, or finding extensions for SEO and caching.

 BigCommerce is a rising contender in WordPress for headless eCommerce.
-It takes care of technology infrastructure, so you can focus on growing your business.
+It takes care of technology infrastructure, so you can focus on growing your online business.